These courses are VET accredited. So what does this mean?

 - is aligned appropriately to the AQF where it leads to a qualification’.

-The courses below are non-accredited.
+These courses are non-accredited.
 So what does this mean?

-These courses are Non-formal, adult learning training.
-These courses are structured, providing practical skills and knowledge, but differs from accredited training as these courses lead only to a certificate of participation and not a nationally recognised certificate or Statement of Attainment.
+These courses are structured, providing practical skills and knowledge which differs from accredited training as these courses lead to a certificate of completion and not a nationally recognised certificate or Statement of Attainment.

 Australian Institute of Body Arts also provides training for a number of courses that are not accredited.